Farama-Foundation/Metaworld/docs/benchmark/benchmark_descriptions.md

 ### Meta-RL (ML1)

 The simplest meta-RL setting, **ML1**, involves few-shot adaptation to goal variation within one task.
-ML1 uses single Meta-World Tasks, with the meta-training "tasks" corresponding to 50 random initial object and goal positions, and meta-testing on 10 held-out positions.
-We evaluate algorithms on three individual tasks from Meta-World: *reaching*, *pushing*, and *pick and place*, where the variation is over reaching position or goal object position.
+ML1 uses single Metaworld Tasks, with the meta-training "tasks" corresponding to 50 random initial object and goal positions, and meta-testing on 10 held-out positions.
+We evaluate algorithms on three individual tasks from Metaworld: *reaching*, *pushing*, and *pick and place*, where the variation is over reaching position or goal object position.
 The goal positions are not provided in the observation, forcing meta-RL algorithms to adapt to the goal through trial-and-error.